Krakean/Pfim/index.md

 ## Usage

 Pfim emphasizes on being frontend and backend agnostic.
-This means that you can add Pfim to your server, Windows Form, or WPF app!
-The downside is that you may have to put in a little work to get into a useable form, but as you'll see it is not that hard!
+While it can be used anywhere, the downside is that you may need some code to display the image in whatever form desired, but as you'll see it is not that hard!

 {% highlight csharp %}
 // Load image from file path